Anno 1503

-Anno 1503: The New World (released as 1503 A.D.: The New World in North America) is a 2002 construction and management simulation video game developed by Austrian developer Max Design and published by Sunflowers Interactive.
+Anno 1503: The New World (released as 1503 A.D.: The New World in North America and simply Anno 1503 in Austria and Germany) is a 2002 construction and management simulation video game developed by Austrian developer Max Design and published by Sunflowers Interactive.
 Part of the Anno series, it is a direct sequel to Anno 1602, the most commercially successful German video game ever by 2002.
-Anno 1503 revolves around building and maintaining a 16th-century colony in the New World.
+Anno 1503 is set in the early modern period and revolves around building and maintaining a 16th-century colony in the New World.

 Like its predecessor, the game was a commercial hit in the German market, and became Germany's best-selling computer title of 2002.
 By 2006, the game's global sales had reached 2 million units, with over 750,000 sold in German-speaking territories.
 It was followed by an expansion pack, Treasures, Monsters & Pirates, and a sequel, Anno 1701.

 Gameplay

 Anno 1503 begins with the player in control of a ship filled with men and material searching for an island to settle.
 After finding a suitable site, city-building begins.
 Resources begin as food and cloth, but progress into more complicated and different goods.
 Eventually, citizens become Aristocrats, and require at least ten different goods and numerous services, such as access to a large church or a bathhouse.
 The game is constructed around one human player and three computer AI players.
 As in Anno 1602, the AI is progressive, meaning that it advances along with the human player.
 The AI also has adjustable personalities, which the player customizes before the beginning of a game.
 Each different player, human or computer, is represented by a color.